Ivo-Balbaert/The_Way_to_Mojo/book/11_Decorators.md

 ## 11.5 - @staticmethod
 `@staticmethod` can be used:
 * in a struct that cannot be instantiated, for an example see § 7.10.1
 * to indicate that the following is a static method, to be called on the struct itself, not on an instance, keeping the scope clean.
+The struct acts as a namespace.

 Here is a simple example:
 See `static_method1.mojo`